sbizinov92/echoserver/README.md

 > ⚠️ This setup is simplified and intentionally includes some non-production best practices:
 >
 > - The GitOps repository is self-updated directly from within the workflow using a commit push.
-While functional, this approach is **not ideal for long-term production environments** due to potential risks of automation loops, commit race conditions, or credential misuse.
-Tools like [Flux](https://fluxcd.io) with automated image update controllers, or external CD pipelines, are more robust for this use case.
+While functional, this approach is **not ideal for long-term production environments** due to potential risks of security.
+That's been done just in purpose of test stand tag updates.
+In scope of this task it will consume much more time to setup semantic release and image updater tools.
 >
 > - Vulnerability scanning with Trivy is included, but the scanner configuration is **minimal** and may not cover all desired policies or CVE severities.
 Additional tuning and integration with policy engines like OPA or AWS Inspector may be necessary.